 A team of political scientists, economists, geographers, legal scholars and environmental scientists are working hand-in-hand with investigative journalists at UBC to tell under-reported stories about the hidden costs in global supply chains.

-“They’re not just giving one quote and hoping that the journalist gets it right,” says Klein.
+“They’re not just giving one quote and hoping that the journalist gets it right,” says Prof. Klein.
 “They’re actually part of the original conversation and the design of the research.”
-Klein adds that scholars are being engaged in the entire journalistic process, from identifying what stories to pursue and contextualizing complex topics to navigating ethics in the field.
+Prof. Klein adds that scholars are being engaged in the entire journalistic process, from identifying what stories to pursue and contextualizing complex topics to navigating ethics in the field.

 The seven-year research project exemplifies UBC’s efforts to invest in and support emerging and established research clusters, bringing together networks of diverse researchers working in pursuit of common aims (Strategy 6: Collaborative Clusters).